 Our conclusion is that Owners, Contractors and other parties to the design and construction industry must ensure that the most basic steps in the Architecture and Engineering of projects be performed just as they always were – in thoughtful design reviews, coordination sessions and construction reviews of the project regardless of the tools used to produce the drawings or the spectacular abilities of software systems to show 3-D views, process simulations or advertised speed and efficiency benefits.

-MDC has been emphasizing these fundamental steps in presentations and projects since 1998 (To access the MDC Advisor Expert Newsletter archive click here).
+MDC has been emphasizing these fundamental steps in presentations and projects since 1998.

 *IFC – Industry Foundation Classes, a data model developed to facilitate interoperability in the building industry.